johnmichaelkuczynski/writing101/replit.md

   - Quiz and study guide creation now works properly in both development and production
   - All AI-powered features (quiz, study guide, rewrite, chat) now have correct API connectivity
 - July 15, 2025: ADMIN UNLIMITED ACCESS IMPLEMENTATION - Owner bypass for testing
-  - IMPLEMENTED admin bypass for jmkuczynski@yahoo.com email address
+  - IMPLEMENTED admin bypass for username 'jmkuczynski' and email 'jmkuczynski@yahoo.com'
-  - Added isAdmin() function to check for admin privileges based on email
+  - Added isAdmin() function to check for admin privileges based on username or email
   - Admin users get unlimited access to all AI features without credit deduction
   - Updated canAccessFeature() to return true for admin users regardless of credit balance
   - Modified all API endpoints to skip credit deduction for admin users